SDK stats in Azure Monitor Application Insights

 CLIENT_EXCEPTION Items were dropped because the exporter hit an exception or received no response.
 Check app and exporter logs.
 Verify Domain Name System (DNS), Transport Layer Security (TLS), proxy, firewall, and outbound internet rules.
 Validate endpoint reachability from the host.

-CLIENT_PERSISTENCE_CAPACITY Local persistence was full and new items couldn't be buffered.
+CLIENT_PERSISTENCE_CAPACITY Local persistence was full and new items can't be buffered.
 Increase disk quota or storage size.
 Reduce batch size or ingestion rate.
 Consider sampling.

 CLIENT_STORAGE_DISABLED Local persistence is disabled.
-Items that needed buffering couldn't be saved and were dropped.
+Items that need buffering can't be saved and are dropped.
 Enable local storage or scale out to reduce pressure.

 *NON_RETRYABLE_STATUS_CODE The ingestion endpoint returned a nonretryable status such as 400, 401, 403, or 404.
 Use the HTTP code tables to correct configuration, credentials, or telemetry schema, then redeploy.